uk-gov-mirror/alphagov.digitalmarketplace-runner/README.md

 Then follow the above instructions from step 3.

-## `make` commands
+## `invoke` commands
 ### Options
-* `make setup` - Verifies your local environment is suitable and performs basic setup.
+* `invoke setup` - Verifies your local environment is suitable and performs basic setup.
-* `make data` - Performs an abridged setup that removes your existing managed Postgres and Elasticsearch and repopulates them with fresh data.
+* `invoke data` - Performs an abridged setup that removes your existing managed Postgres and Elasticsearch and repopulates them with fresh data.
-* `make`/`make run` - Launches all repos using `make run-app`.
+* `invoke run` - Launches all repos using `invoke run-app`.
-* `make rebuild` - Launches all repos with an initial `make run-all` to build eg frontend assets.
+* `invoke rebuild` - Launches all repos with an initial `invoke run-all` to build eg frontend assets.

 ## Commands
 After the apps have done their initial boot-up cycle, you have a few commands at your disposal which are detailed below.